Publications

 https://www.instagram.com/arohanoa_artistry/reel/C5_xDZzysq3/?next=%2Fp%2FCbUf8zQsf49%2F&hl=ja

-Hongi's Kakahu: Rangatira to Royalty
+Hongi's Kākahu : Rangatira to Royalty

 ABSTRACT:

-This PhD-style research paper originates from a doctoral thesis proposal; which focuses on the meeting between Maori chief Hongi Hika and King George IV, who met at Carlton House on 13th November 1820.
+This PhD-style research paper originates from a doctoral thesis proposal, which focuses on the meeting between Māori chief Hongi Hika and King George IV, who met at Carlton House on 13th November 1820.

-This article encompasses three aspects of this meeting, these being: a) the practice of 'tuku' or reciprocal gifting and its importance within Maori society, b) a never-before-published description of the gifts exchanged between the two leaders, and c) a detailed study, focusing on the woven flax kakahu (cloak); which Hongi gifted the King, and which is now in the collection of The British Museum.
+This article encompasses three aspects of this meeting, these being: a) the practice of 'tuku' or reciprocal gifting and its importance within Māori society, b) a never-before-published description of the gifts exchanged between the two leaders, and c) a detailed study, focusing on the woven flax kākahu (cloak); which Hongi gifted the King, and which is now in the collection of The British Museum.

-Envisaged publication date is November, 2024
+Envisaged completion date is February 2025

 ABSTRACT:

-A research paper/journal article focusing on the locating, identifying, and examination of a hani or taiaha (Maori fighting staff) which is believed to have belonged to Hongi Hika.
+A report focusing on the locating, identifying, and examination of a hani or taiaha (Māori fighting staff) which is believed to have belonged to Hongi Hika.

 In 1820, Hongi, Waikato, and Thomas Kendall travelled to England, where they assisted Prof. Lee to compile an English-Maori dictionary at Cambridge University; were introduced to the Peerage in the House of Lords; and were provided with an introduction with King George IV.